 Faculty in Samford University’s School of Public Health are no strangers to online instruction as the school’s graduate degree programs are all offered online.
 But as undergraduate students returned for a new academic year this fall, our faculty proved to go above and beyond in their work to engage students—through in-person, hybrid and online classes—adapting and expanding the educational experiences they offer, despite the obstacles created by COVID-19.

 Enriching Student Engagement

-Assistant professor Lakesha Kinnerson teaches Introduction to Health Informatics and Information Technology, a course required for health information management, public health, and healthcare administration majors but is open to all Samford students as an elective.
+Assistant professor Lakesha Kinnerson teaches Introduction to Health Informatics and Information Technology, a course required for health informatics and analytics, public health, and healthcare administration majors but is open to all Samford students as an elective.
 As she prepared for the semester, she knew that technology would play an important role, enriching the course experience and supporting continuity of instruction.

 “This fall, I implemented a theory-to-practice approach.
 The course has lectures, however, students have practice-based assignments throughout the semester that reinforce the lectures,” Kinnerson said.

 Most of these assignments utilize EHR-Go, a simulation software designed for students to interact with an electronic health record.
 “There are multiple assignments where they get to learn about the different components of the electronic health record, and in doing so, they’re able to incorporate medical terminology, anatomy and physiology, financial components and population health aspects,” she said.

 By developing the student’s knowledge of the software at the start of the semester, Kinnerson has found students are able to engage deeper into each project as the course progresses.
 “Then, at the end, they have a product that they can look back and say, I created this,” she said.
 “It’s a partnership because it’s not just theory.
 They are building on that theory to actually realize what we’ve discussed.
 And ultimately, it’s all about helping patients have better outcomes by using and understanding health data.”